 All cruises on our ships are outside the scope of Australian Medicare, New Zealand Accident Compensation Corporation (ACC) and private health insurance.
 Consultations, treatments and medication are charged at private rates and must be paid by you and claimed through your international travel insurance.

-While we specialise in cruising holidays, you may choose to book other services with us such as flights and Shore Tours.
+While we specialise in cruising holidays, you may choose to book other services with us such as flights and shore tours.
 We can assist you in making these arrangements; however, we act only as a booking agent.
 The service providers are solely responsible for the information and service offered and their conditions will apply.
-Although our responsibility is onboard the ship, where we arrange these services for you, we will assist in addressing any concerns you may have.
+Where possible, we will assist in addressing any concerns you may have with these service providers.